demattosanthony/biml/README.md

 This software will be like buying autodesk revit + all the engineers that would use the tool.

-Plus Plus a git like enviornment for managing all of the projects you are working on
+Plus Plus a git like enviornment for managing all of the projects you are working on.

+A place for designers to design, projects managers to QA/QC, track progress.
+Save building states.
+Open source building design.
+Lets actually solve the problem of design -> construction -> operation dgital handover.
+Creating repositories with all the information that can collaboratively updated.

+This could lead to really cool stuff like open source building design or bounties and engineering freelance work.

-Eat the software spend on autodesk revit + the spend on engineers and drafters.
+Eat the software spend on autodesk revit + the spend on engineers and drafters. (maybe)

 Devin AI engineer for building information modeling === Need to focus on davinci workspace